The trustees who were appointed at our Annual General Meeting on 24 November 2015 are:

 I’ve been with Parents4Parents for 3 years now.
 I’ve given one to one support to parents, helped plan and run parent support groups, helped run Little Artists Workshops, met with other agencies, done community outreach work and I as a Trustee I am Treasurer for Parents4Parents.
 I’m a mother with one teenage child and two toddlers.
 I was an army wife and my husband serves with the 1 Lancs. regiment.
 Personally I’m involved with the charity because when I needed support and someone to talk to, there was nothing and I want to give to the community what was missing for me, to help others.
 I love being a Trustee, being able to give my ideas, seeing the progression of the charity from nothing to providing all the different parent support groups we run now.
 I love overseeing the work of the other volunteers, making decisions and giving input from my experience of providing peer support about what works and what doesn’t.
 I like being hands on shaping and running the charity, making sure other volunteers have a voice and collaborating with them on what works best for them and the community.
 I’m most pleased with the work I’ve done setting up and running the Just Between Us group and supporting individual parents.
 I’ve absolutely loved watching them grow and blossom, like a little closed bud opening up into a flower because of the nurturing and support it’s given.
 Working with Parents4Partents has given me a sense of identity, a goal and a purpose in life and fulfilment.

-Our Project Manager and Lead Trainer, Viv Schwartzberg
+Our Project Director and Development Officer, Viv Schwartzberg

 Our Trainee Project Manager, Rebecca Briggs